Homeward Review: Is It Worth the Cost?

 Opting for Homeward’s cash buying program sounds good on the surface — accept a cash offer AND make more money afterward — but you go through two real estate transactions.

-If you want to sell your house fast, looking into an iBuyer or shopping around for a real estate investor might be a better route.
+If you want to sell your house fast, looking into an iBuyer or shopping around for a real estate investor might be a much more predictable route.

 Carrying costs can add up

 Selling on the open market can take time.
-If you choose to Buy Before You Sell, you may be stuck paying rent on your new home for an extended period before selling your old home.
+If you choose to Sell to Homeward or Buy Before You Sell, you may be stuck paying carrying costs on your old home for an extended period before it sells.

 It’s essential to choose a real estate agent with a proven track record of fast sales to ensure you don’t pay more than you need to in carrying costs.